serendipity80-dev/Weather-App/README.md

 # Weather-App

-A simple React App where I fetched the data from external API [OpenWeather](https://openweathermap.org/api) using axios.
+A simple React App where I fetched the data from external API [OpenWeather](https://openweathermap.org/api) using Axios.

 ## Getting Started With Create React App